 - Managing digital output as profit centres, separately from print

 For The Telegraph, that can mean producing powerful digital “verticals” in Premier League Football, Business, Politics – and Crosswords.
-Although it might be difficult to say there’s nothing “wrong” with the post-digital demand for news, it is the newspaper business model that is broken not the market.
+Although it might be difficult to say there’s nothing “wrong” with the post-digital demand for news, it is the newspaper business model that is broken not the market for journalism.

 The Telegraph challenge might also appetize private equity firms and, of course, possible trophy buyers.
 These may include Richard Branson (who was interested back in 2004), Amazon’s Jeff Bezos (owner of the Washington Post), and – wildcard – Sir Len Blavatnik’s $4bn-revenue Access Industries (owner of Warner Music, Deezer, and DAZN sports streaming).
-Gilded British entrepreneurs Jim Ratcliffe, Tim Martin, and James Dyson may also want to get involved.
+Gilded British entrepreneurs Jim Ratcliffe, Tim Martin, and James Dyson may also want to get involved and so, of course, might sovereign wealth funds from the Middle East and Asia.
 US political terrier and sometime media owner Steve Bannon has declared an interest.

-The combination of trophy buyer (or even the deal-hungry veteran newspaper publisher David Montgomery) and a comprehensive resource-sharing deal with, say, News Corp might become irresistible.
+The combination of trophy buyer and a comprehensive resource-sharing deal with, say, News Corp might become irresistible.
 Against all the odds, Telegraph Media Group may again attract a high price, perhaps more than £250m.
 Maybe 20 x EBITDA again.
 A real case study.